Wednesday, November 4, 2009

 Collateral

-Collateral is a when a borrower pledges property to a lender, in order to secure repayment of a loan.
+Collateral is a when a borrower pledges property to a lender in order to secure repayment of a loan.

 Money and finance terms - trivia 8